lorenzwalthert/touchstone/README.md

   - use a function that is exported from the package namespace you want to benchmark, because otherwise you would not be able to measure the performance difference between different branches.

+  - use a different name than `name_of_benchmark` in the function call.
+    We support dynamic dots from {rlang} for the benchmarking expression.